Faculty & Staff

 “Teaching is not only what I do, but an important part of who I am.
 No matter the situation, I find myself wanting to help others be better at what they’re doing.”

 Jill began her teaching career in the Robbinsdale School District before being hired to teach kindergarten at Legacy in 2010.
 She is a University of St. Catherine’s graduate where she had a heavy focus in “Science and Mathematics in Education.”
-Jill applied for, and received, an LPA “Grant for Teachers Needs” to create dynamic reading stations in her kindergarten classroom.
+Jill has applied for, and received, two grants from the Legacy Parent Association.
+One was to create “Dynamic Reading Stations” and the other for “Engineering Toys and Problem Solving Materials” in her kindergarten classroom.

 Jill enjoys spending time with her husband Kyle and daughters Sydney and Elena hiking, biking, horse-back riding, and traveling.
 She is also an avid reader.